KainoaNishida/KainoaNishida/README.md

 ### Hi there 👋

+I'm a first year studying computer science and engineering at the University of California, Irvine.
 <!--
 **KainoaNishida/KainoaNishida** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.